4 Scientifically Backed Ways To Support Your Breast Health

 Plus, the penetration of the Castor Oil into the tissues may help reduce inflammation via the Peyer’s patches.18

-Without the pack, Castor Oil will not penetrate as deeply and act much more like a skin emollient, so the full range of benefits of the oil are enhanced with the pack itself.
+So, without the pack, Castor Oil will not penetrate as deeply and will instead act much more like a skin emollient.
+So, as you can see, you need the pack to experience the full range of benefits.

-Even though the Castor Oil Pack is traditionally worn over the liver for breast health, you can also wear a pack over the breasts.
-But don’t use the same pack for your liver as you do for your breasts.
+But, even though the Castor Oil Pack is traditionally worn over the liver for breast health, you can also wear Castor Oil Packs over your breasts.

-It’s unknown if substances with toxicity may come out via the skin with Castor Oil Packs, especially over the liver since it’s the hub for cleanup of toxic substances in our bodies.
-To prevent the transfer of toxins to sensitive areas, only use the designated pack on its respective area.
+It’s unknown whether toxic substances are released via the skin with Castor Oil Packs, especially over the liver since it’s the hub for toxic cleanup in the body.
+So, to prevent the transfer of toxins to more sensitive areas, only use designated packs on the respective area.

 Would you love to know how you can use Castor Oil to support your breast health?
 Click the button below to get 2 easy DIY Castor Oil recipes so you can support your breasts and lymphatic flow.
 Amazing, agreed?